What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 Almost all women who experience loose skin after pregnancy or severe weight loss cannot get rid of it by exercising.
 In abdominoplasty, also known as a tummy tuck, the excess skin and fat in the abdomen are removed, and the stomach gets flat.

-There are two main types of tummy tuck; full and mini.
+There are two main types of tummy tuck: full and mini.
 Both of these methods are performed under general anesthesia and take several hours.
 Also, it takes several months for their bruising and swelling to subside.
-On the other hand, one of the merits of tummy tuck is that the stretch marks and the scars of previous surgeries can be eliminated to a great extent during this operation.
+On the other hand, one of the merits of tummy tuck is that the stretch marks and the scars of previous surgeries can be eliminated greatly during this operation.

 Tummy Tuck Surgery: Procedure, Risks & Side Effects